-If you need to ensure that the unit is completely turned off, disconnect the power cable and remove the battery.
-For more information on how to remove the battery, see the section about replacing the battery in this user documentation.
+- ➤ If you need to ensure that the unit is completely turned off, disconnect the power cable and remove the batteries.
+For more information on how to remove the batteries, see the section about replacing the batteries in this user documentation. - ➤ Use only the certified power cord that is suitably rated for the country where the unit is used. - ➤ Replacing detachable MAINS supply cords by inadequately RATED cords may result in overheating of the cord and create a risk of fire.